byte4RR4Y/rock-4se-kalislim/README.md

 # rock-4se-kalislim
-# Kali Slim XFCE for Radxa Rock 4SE and other Rock Devices
+# Kali Slim XFCE for Radxa Rock 4SE

-# PLEASE REPORT COMPATIBLE DEVICES IN DISCUSSIONS

 This is a minimal Kali Linux system with pre-installed XFCE desktop.
 No pentesting tools are installed.